raeldc/koowa-wordpress/README.md

 	            ))
 	    ));
 	}
-* Koowa components for WordPress does not use the bootstrapper chain (where it calls the bootstrapper object of each component).
-It's redundant and not good for performance.
-So do the bootstrapping within the plugin file itself using the `koowa_before_bootstrap` hook.
-There is also a `koowa_after_bootstrap`.
-As you can see, only the `com:application.bootstrapper` is called.
-That should be enough to bootstrap all Koowa plugins.

 * See the `adminmenu => true` up there?
 That's very important for your backend.

 Directory Structure of a Plugin